ping1z/surprise/README.md

 User Mysql Workbrench in import the schema file <path to dir>/surprise/schema/surprise-v2.3.mwb
 PS: please use the lastest version.

-Please use user:root password:root123 as you mysql account, or you can go to file <path to dir>/surprise/dao/baseDao.js and change the mysql user and password.
+Please use user:root  password:root123 as you mysql account.
+Or you can go to file <path to dir>/surprise/dao/baseDao.js and change the mysql user and password.

 ## Install